 I never considered myself brave until I stood up to terrorists and refused to cancel my travel plans.
 I'll pack my bags, plan my trips, and I will have a good time.
 But I'll do it knowing that being brave is part of the plan.

-I’ll admit it.
-I’m pretty scared right now to travel.
-After the recent attacks in England, I actually considered cancelling our upcoming trip to London.
-But that is what the want, isn’t it?
+I'll admit it.
+I'm pretty scared sometimes to travel.
+After the attacks in England, I actually considered canceling our trip to London.
+But that is what the want, isn't it?

 I stood in horror watching from Seattle, as video of the attacks in London came through.
 Minutes earlier I had been looking at restaurants in London and planning to visit the Borough Market.
 Our hotel overlooks the London bridge, overlooks where people died.
 We could have been out there.

 This isn't my first time.